a2i2/play-services-plugins/README.md

 ### google-services-plugin

 Required for firebase applications on android, converts google-services.json to a resource file for use by the app, and references the code in strict-version-matcher.

-## Manually add licenses

-Create a `third_party_licenses` directory in the root directory of your project.
-Then add any license as a text file.
-The name of the file is used in the list activity, so best to avoid any file extensions like `.txt`.
-The contents of the file are shown in the license activity itself.